r4huldeveloper/skill_pilot/README.md

 -   **Surgical UI:** Code logic and UI are strictly separated by a clean interface.

 ---
-*Built for the [Hackathon Name] — Focused on Technical Integrity and User Centricity.*
+*Built for the [Catalyst - Deccan AI] — Focused on Technical Integrity and User Centricity.*